ragaeeb/trie-rules/README.md

 ### Parameters:

 - `trie` (`TrieNode`): The trie data structure that should be used for the search-and-replace operation.
 This trie should be constructed using the `buildTrie` function.
 - `text` (string): The text in which to search for and replace words.
 - `options` (`SearchAndReplaceOptions`, optional): Additional options to customize the search and replace behavior.
   • confirmCallback (ConfirmCallback): A callback function to determine whether a replacement should proceed based on confirmation options.
   • log (function): A logging function that receives information about the current node being processed.
 Useful for debugging or tracking the replacement process.
-    • preformatters (TriePattern[]): An array of predefined patterns to preformat the input text before performing replacements.
-Useful for handling specific character patterns like apostrophes.

 ### Returns:

 - `string`: A new string with all occurrences of the source words replaced by their corresponding to words as defined by the rules in the trie.

 ### Usage: